 Once clear milestones are set, project owners can now develop clear tasks with deadlines.
 Deadlines are a critical aspect of a clear project structure because they help achieve small and large objectives.
 Through collaboration, businesses can set strategic, arbitrary deadlines to lead them to their desired goals and objectives.

-Another requirement we need to focus on to build a winning cross-organizational collaboration partnership is good communication between the different organizations, which is integral in all functions within the project.
-Without good communication, project productivity can very quickly suffer, as one project stakeholder might be unaware of progress or tasks that depend on them.
+Another requirement we need to focus on to build a winning asynchronous collaboration partnership is good communication between the different organizations, which is integral in all functions within the project.
+Without a good communication plan in place, project productivity can very quickly suffer, as one project stakeholder might be unaware of progress or tasks that depend on them.

 Communication can also promote motivation by informing team members about completed tasks, giving everyone a feeling of accomplishment and progress.